top of page

 The authors conclude that bilateral kidney administration of rilparencel was associated with slowing CKD progression and that the safety profile was acceptable.

-What this paper does usefully establish is that dose intensity and timing appear to matter, that any meaningful effect appears to operate on eGFR trajectory rather than albuminuria, and that the approach is procedurally feasible, however invasive.
-If the phase 3 trial confirms benefit, the eventual niche will almost certainly be high-risk DKD patients with progressive GFR loss despite contemporary therapy, not broad first-line use.
+What this paper does usefully establish is that dose intensity and timing appear to matter.
+Any meaningful effect seems to operate on eGFR trajectory rather than albuminuria.
+The approach is procedurally feasible, however invasive.
+If the phase 3 trial confirms benefit, the eventual niche will almost certainly be high-risk diabetic kidney disease patients with progressive GFR loss despite contemporary therapy, not broad first-line use.
 The biopsy-and-injection logistics alone make rilparencel a very different kind of intervention than adding finerenone or semaglutide.
 For now, it is worth watching closely.

 Exciting times ahead!